AH-BADAL/AH-BADOL/README.md

 ALWAYS LOVE TO LEARN NEW SKILLS !❤️

-Skills: HTML/CSS/JAVASCRIPT/REACT
+SkILLS: HTML/CSS/JAVASCRIPT/REACT

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning CSS AND JAVASCRIPT
 - 👯 I’m looking to collaborate on GITHUB
 - 💬 Ask me about WEB-DEVELOPMENT